-Victim's Rights and Services
+Victim/Survivor Rights and Services

-A University representative will be appointed, if requested, to guide the victim through the available options and support the victim in his or her decision.
+A University representative will be appointed, if requested, to guide the victim/survivor through the available options and support them in his or her decision.
 Various counseling options are available from the University through the student health center, University Chaplain, employee assistance (if applicable), and the counseling center.
 Counseling and support services are also available outside the University.

-Counseling and victim assistance is available through the rape crisis hotline by calling (817) 927-2737.
+Counseling and victim assistance is available through the rape crisis hotline by calling 817/927.2737.
 The University will also offer free counseling to victims of sexual assault through the counseling office.
-Counselors may be reached by calling (817) 531-4859.
+Counselors may be reached by calling 817/531.4859.
 Information shall be held in strict confidence.